On our latest football-less weekend, it’s time for chapter three of the ever-dramatic tale that is Wycombe Wanderers’ 2019/20…

 Big reaction needed then – a massive cliché but entirely accurate and, more importantly, entirely probable.
 There can’t have been much that Gareth could have said to his troops as we prepared to take on relegation-destined Bolton at the University of Bolton Stadium (that’s the Reebok Stadium to those who grew up in the 2000s and 2010s).
 A trip to a side with next to nothing to play for and offering next to nothing, ourselves having failed to score in six straight away matches and lost the last five by a combined 13-0.
 Nothing less than a convincing win would be acceptable.
 And that’s what we got, through a combination of the most hilarious own goal since Chris Brass’ self-nose-breaker and the magic of one Wilfred Oluwafemi Onyedinma, making his first start in an eternity.
 There was nothing to get carried away about, but our most complete showing since November rightly instilled at least a smidgen of fresh optimism.

 And so barely seven weeks later, part three of four was done and dusted.
 An assured afternoon’s work against another badly struggling outfit, Tranmere, ensured we recorded back-to-back victories for the first time in almost four months.
 But that wasn’t the major story.
 Neither was Adebayo Akinfenwa’s 53rd Wycombe goal to draw him level with Nathan Tyson as our all-time leading scorer in our Football League era.
 Nor was the sight of Fred back to his imperious, full-back-shredding best.
-Nope, just over half a year on from rocking up on the scene and giving us hope of a slightly more comfortable season, the Couhigs were officially majority owners.
+Nope, just over half a year on from arriving on the scene and giving us hope of a slightly more comfortable season, the Couhigs were officially majority owners.
 And whatever happens between now and May, that is the most important thing.
 This club is in a great place and we can look forward to a bright future, with Gaz and Dobbo in tow having been handed beefed-up new deals.
 We probably won’t go up – I’m just being realistic – but things most certainly are looking up.